-If you have a newborn baby, try these 5 tips how to put your baby to sleep!
+If you have a newborn baby, try these 5 tips to put your baby to sleep!

-5 tips how to lull your baby to sleep!
+5 tips how to lull your newborn to sleep!

 Harvey Karp is an American pediatrician, who has introduced a theory, where he describes that the newborn baby’s first three months are like the fourth trimester.

 According to Karp, babies are born three months before they are ready for the world.
 The nervous system of a newborn baby is more immature compared to other mammals.
 For example, a foal can walk immediately after the birth, but it takes several months for a baby to learn how to walk.

 Karp states that the best way to get the newborn soothe and fall asleep is by creating conditions similar to the uterus.

 Karp’s keywords are swaddling, stomach or side position, shush and white noise, swing and suck.

 Newborn babies don’t like to sleep on their back, because it causes a sense of insecurity for them.
 Swaddling helps newborn babies to sleep better and understand when it’s time to sleep.
 When the babies are swaddled, they can’t startle themselves to awake with their Moro reflex.